shoumodip/dwmbar/README.md

 This configuration defines a statusbar with two modules: `volume` and `clock`.
 Both of these are scripts located in `$PATH`.

-You might me questioning as to why pipes are not allowed?
+You might be weirded out on the "no pipes allowed" rule.
 I mean they *are* the holy grail of shell scripting, right?
 And there's a simple reason for that: **Timers**

 Here's an example:
 ```sh